tytydraco/yessleep/out/The_Ledger_Part_4.md

 She was standing in a corner that shouldn't exist.
 A fold in space where the walls met at an angle that violated geometry.
 She was old—impossibly old—but her eyes were young.
 Bright.
 Aware.

-"You brought him," she said.
+"You brought her" she said.
 Her voice came from everywhere and nowhere.
 "The latest candidate."

-"He wants out," Miriam said.
-"He wants to keep his humanity."
+"She wants out," Miriam said.
+"She wants to keep her humanity."

 Dvorah looked at me.
 Through me.
 Into me.
-"No, he doesn't.
-He wants the power.
-He wants to matter.
-He wants to be more than human."
+"No, she doesn't.
+She wants the power.
+She wants to matter.
+She wants to be more than human."

 "That's not true," I said.